 Growing up playing different sports, it was always important for me to learn and know the playing positions.
 Whether it was soccer, basketball or football, I wanted to know the positions.
 It was important for me to know what coach was talking about if he switched my position.
 Nowaday US Soccer wants to go by this soccer position numbering system.
 This is nothing new worldwide, so it’s not that US created it.
-Some think it’s too much and unnecessary, while others think it’s good to be educated on.
-Note: This post contains some affiliate links for your convenience.
-Click here to read my full disclosure policy.
+Some think it’s too much and unnecessary, while others use it everyday.
+To me it’s good to be educated on, but it’s not going to become the only way we communicate in futbol.

 History of numbering system and who uses it

 For years we have grown up on center back, full-back, center mid, forwards, wingers or outside mids.

 A friend of mine is a FIFA Player Agent and he says that agents and professional clubs speak the numbering system language, which was created in the 1920’s.

 This was then adapted by USsoccer around 2012.

 Is all of this too much for youth soccer families in America to learn and adapt?

 There are already so many who don’t even understand the regular position names.

 We need to all be on the same page at least at the ages of 6-11.
 Though players ages 12+ need to be able to adapt to different coaches and systems that they could come across.